Thondayad Junction: History

-100 years ago the beach area were the centre of Kozhikode city.
-In the 1970s the downtown shifted to Mananchira area and again, in the 1980s, Mavoor Road became the centre of attraction.
-In 2010s, Thondayad Bypass area and Palazhi on the Airport road has emerged as the new city centre with a vibrant night life for foodies.
+Around 100 years ago the beach area was the centre of Kozhikode city.
+In the 1970s, the downtown shifted to the Mananchira area and again, in the 1980s, Mavoor Road became the centre of attraction in the city.
+In the 2010s, the Thondayad Bypass area and Palazhi on the Airport road emerged as the new city centre with a vibrant night life for foodies.

-Mavoor Road
+Mavoor Road(towards mavoor road junction)

 The road to the west takes you to Arayidathupalam, City Bus Stations and Mananchira pond.